wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Python/Python-List.md

 ## Course

 - [c9-python-getting-started #Course#](https://github.com/microsoft/c9-python-getting-started): The series of videos on Channel 9 is designed to help get you up to speed on Python.

+- [2020-Practical Python Programming #Course#](https://github.com/dabeaz-course/practical-python): The material you see here is the heart of an instructor-led Python training course used for corporate training and professional development.

 ## Series